Devanti 900mm Rangehood Manual

 Final Recommendations

 Both Devanti 900mm rangehoods offer excellent value for Australian homeowners.
-Choose the traditional RH-D-A17-90-SR model for reliable performance with an adjustable chimney design, or opt for the slim RH-D-F49-90-SR if you need more powerful 125W extraction in a contemporary package.
-Both models are straightforward to install with basic DIY skills and provide effective kitchen ventilation when properly maintained.
+The traditional RH-D-A17-90-SR suits standard kitchen installations with its adjustable chimney and reliable rocker controls.
+The slim RH-D-F49-90-SR is the better choice if you need more powerful 125W extraction in a contemporary package with touch controls.